Site Under Construction.

 We’re leading important discussions and educational opportunies for Chronic Wasting Disease (CWD) control in Texas.

 Confronting the Realities of CWD in Texas

 I strive to serve as an informed and experienced liaison between State agencies, breeders, landowners, lease holders, hunters, and concerned citizens.
 As a 501c3 educational organization, our organization seeks to inform and facilitate vital discussions about CWD and its impact.
-Texas in the Wild is working towards creating legislation to combat this rapidly emerging danger to the wildlife of Texas.

 We work with stakeholdersFrom across the land management industry

 As those who drive the outdoor economy, hunters are experiencing the effects of policy, changes to the environment, and more as they enjoy the outdoors

 Working symbiotically with hunters, landowners provide the way for hunters to experience the outdoors, and contend with market conditions, environmental changes, and the financial bottom line.

 Using regulatory and educational means, state agencies are the referees, protectors, and enforcers, as well as important partners working with hunters, landowners, and consultants in maintaining natural resources.

 Educating lawmakers about the effects of good public policy, property rights, the value of the hunting industry is a vital part of maintaining and improving conditions for hunters and landowners.

 Contribute to our work in understanding and preventing the devastating economic impact of CWD in Texas.
 All donations are used for education about CWD in Texas.
 TEXAS in the WILD is an 501c3 non-profit educational organization.